-Australia, superfast broadband internet is rolling out nation-wide.
+Australia, the rolling out nation-wide.
 And chances are, it's coming to you very soon!

 But how will you be connected?
-Currently with Optus you can be connected to superfast NBN in three ways - NBN Fibre, NBN Fibre to the Basement and NBN Fixed Wireless.
-Find out if NBN is available at your place with our Broadband Service Checker.
+Currently with Optus you can be connected to nbn in a number of ways, these include nbn Fibre, nbn Fibre to the Basement (FTTB) and nbn Fixed Wireless.
+Find out if nbn is available at your place with our Broadband Service Checker.

 What is the nbnTM?